travisfw/Enlightened_Structure/Software_Zero/index.md

 Trust Filters
 -------------

-Information in the data visualization is informed by users' trust ratings of authors and content.
+Information in the data visualization is informed by users' trust ratings of authors and content. &nbsp; [read more &raquo;](/Trust_Exchange)

 Remixing
 ========